pleiszenburg/zugbruecke/README.rst

 Speed
 =====

-pycrosscall performs reasonably well given its complexity with less than 0.2 µs overhead per call in average on modern hardware.
+pycrosscall performs reasonably well given its complexity with **less than 0.2 µs overhead per call** in average on modern hardware.

-The inter-process communication via **multiprocessing connection adds overhead** to every function call.
+The inter-process communication via multiprocessing connection adds overhead to every function call.
+Because pycrosscall takes care of packing and unpacking of pointers and structure for arguments and return values, this adds another bit of overhead.
 Calls are slow in general, but the first call of an individual routine within a session is even slower due to necessary initialization happening beforehand.
 Depending on the use-case, instead of working with pycrosscall, it will be significantly